Skip to Content

 Place the pan over medium-high heat and watch the magic unfold.
 As your apple pie filling heats up, it’ll bubble and simmer.

 Bring it to a rolling boil, then reduce the heat to a gentle simmer.
+Let it work its magic for the next 30 minutes, stirring occasionally.

 The apples will soak up all those delightful flavors during this time, transforming into the perfect pie filling.